 Handmade tiles are unique, traditionally crafted, and natural in appearance.
 Industrial tiles, on the other hand, are uniform, more affordable, and machine-produced.

-2. Are handmade tiles more durable?
+2. Are handcrafted terracotta tiles more durable?

 Yes.
 Thanks to careful craftsmanship and high-quality materials, they generally have a longer lifespan.